 Basics of Illinois Workers’ Compensation Law

-The most important thing to remember is that any employee who is hurt in the scope of employment is entitled to receive workers’ compensation benefits under the law.
-As long as your injury occurred in the service of your employer, you should be able to collect benefits.
+The most important thing to remember is that an employee who is hurt in the scope and course of employment is entitled to receive workers’ compensation benefits under the law.
+As long as your injury occurred in the service of your employer, and your employment increased your risk of injury, you should be able to collect benefits.
 The following are a few of the most common workers’ compensation questions:

 - Is my employer required to carry workers' compensation insurance?
 Yes.
 Under state law, all employers with more than one employee must have workers' compensation coverage.

 - What kinds of injuries are covered?
 The Illinois Workers' Compensation Act covers any injuries that have been caused or worsened by the employee's work.
 This can include illnesses caused by workplace exposure, the exacerbation of a pre-existing condition, or work-related accidents that occur outside of the workplace.

 - What if I am partly at fault for my injury?
 Illinois law provides payment for work-related illnesses or injuries regardless of who is at fault, except in cases where the employee was intoxicated at the time of the accident.

 - Can I sue my employer for causing the accident?
 Workers' compensation was created to guarantee wage and medical payments to injured employees without the need for filing a lawsuit.
 In exchange for these benefits, the employee is prohibited from filing a lawsuit against the employer.
 However, the employee can file suit against a third party whose negligence led to the injury.